What are the three scrum roles?

 So the product owner must take all these inputs and prioritize the work.
 This is probably their most important responsibility because conflicting priorities and unclear directions will not only reduce the effectiveness of the team, but also could break the important trust relationship that the business has with the development team.

-Agile teams are designed to inspect and adapt, that means a change in priority may lead to a massive change to the team structure, work products, as well as the end result.
-It is therefore crucial, for scrum teams to be successful, that only one person sets priority.
+Agile teams are designed to inspect and adapt.
+That means a change in priority may lead to a massive change to the team structure, work products, as well as the end result.
+It is, therefore, crucial for scrum teams to be successful and that only one person sets priority.
 That person is the product owner.